jbangdev/jbang-jupyter-runner/docs/DEBUG_EXTENSION.md

 This might be a timing issue or the toolbar API changed.
 Check the browser console for errors when opening a file.

-### Issue: "jupyter-jbang-runner needs to be included in build"
+### Issue: "jbang-jupyter-runner needs to be included in build"

 This means `jupyter lab build` wasn't run or failed.
 Check: